 Treadwear indicators are one way to tell when it is time for new tires.
 Treadwear indicators appear when the tires have only 1.6 mm (1/16 in) or less of tread remaining.
-See Tire Inspection on page 10-56 and Tire Rotation on page 10-56 for more information.
+See Tire Inspection on page 10-48 and Tire Rotation on page 10-49.